learning-zone/nodejs-basics/README.md

 ## Q. ***How to build a microservices architecture with Node.js?***

-**Microservices**

-Microservices are a style of **service-oriented architecture** (SOA) where the app is structured on an assembly of interconnected services.
+Microservices are a style of **Service Oriented Architecture (SOA)** where the app is structured on an assembly of interconnected services.
 With microservices, the application architecture is built with lightweight protocols.
 The services are finely seeded in the architecture.
 Microservices disintegrate the app into smaller services and enable improved modularity.

 <p align="center">
   <img src="assets/monolithic-and-microservices-architecture.jpg" alt="Microservices" width="400px" />